Now the Biggar Arts Council box office!

 Woman on a dock at Skinner Lake, near Biggar

-From the First Nations and Metis people to WWII, explore our exhibits documenting the historical roots of Biggar and area.
+From prehistoric and pre-contact history to the modern day, explore our exhibits documenting the historical roots of Biggar and area.
 In the Credit Union Gallery, you can find art shows and more.

 Books, cookies, pies, auctions, hay rides, and more!
 There is always something happening in the museum and gallery, so pop in any time of the year.